MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 This will be the core of a `TensorProgram`.
 You probably noticed that it doesn't have arguments, right now its a rather ad-hoc way to give the ability to restrict shapes of some inputs to other inputs.
 Technically I could just parse the function python representation and generate `tf.input()` automatically, but in either case, you will still need to apply `tf.assert_tensor` to enforce their shape.

 You are probably already asking why its done is such a weird way, but the main goal was the ability to have undefined tensor shapes at compile time, this way you don't need to recompile the program every time your input changes.
 This, as you can see, does add some restrictions, since if you don't do these shape `assertions` the compiler might not be able to figure out that A and B can actually be multiplied together and will throw an error.
 I could also have gone with the "assume everything is compatible" route and added assertions in the generated IR automatically before applying the operation, but I suspected such behaviour might have very annoying unintended consequences and could also result in fusion of parts of code that shouldn't have fused, which would either be wrong, or create assertions that might never be valid and always throw errors.
-Of course, you can still have the shapes as constants everywhere, in that case this particular quirk becomes rather annoying and more of a hindrence.
+Of course, you can still have the shapes as predefined constants everywhere, in that case this particular quirk becomes rather annoying and more of a hindrence.
 I suspect that in the future I'll add support for both automatically reading the function arguments and manual specification like here.

-So yeah, the input shape of these `tf.input()` operations can be `-1` for unspecified, and `>0` for explicitly specified.
+So yeah, the input shape of these `tf.input()` operations can be `-1` for unspecified, and `>0` for explicitly specified (or you can use a shape from another input).
 In some cases having explicit shape might improve performance, as the compiler could do staged reductions and the like.

 The way the IR is currently generated is by tracing the Python function, which is significantly easier than parsing Python AST.
 This does have some interesting side effects.
-If you do any sort of control flow inside this function, you can only do it with python values, and on top of that, the result will be unrolled and fixed at compile time.
+If you do any sort of control flow inside this function, you can only do it with Python values, and on top of that, the result will be unrolled and fixed at compile time.

-In fact, all variables, N, M, A, B, etc - are not actual tensors, but abstractions in the IR, and don't have a value yet.
+In fact, all variables, N, M, A, B, etc - are not actual tensors/scalars, but abstractions in the IR, and don't have a value yet.
 So doing any kind of print would result in abstract info being spat out, and conversion into Numpy or any other python type would simply be impossible.

 As I wanted to have control flow in the IR, I either needed to parse Python AST, or somehow overload existing Python behavour.
 Initially, all scoped operations, like `if` or `loop` took a python function as input, which was quite ugly and very unreadable for deep code, in the same way JAX does it, pretty much.
-But then I discovered that you can actually overload context manager behavour.
+But then I discovered that you can actually overload context manager behaviour.
 I found this trick in [a library for python based shader generation](https://github.com/ppenenko/metashade).
 This means that I can have custom calls at the beginning and end of a section of code, and I could automatically put it as a child scope.
 This is what I did, and I overloaded these for some tensor types, so now you can do contol flow in a nicer way!
 (Arguably still cursed, since now we have 2 ways to make control flow, with different results, not even mentioning that you need to use the `.set()` method or `.val` property of a tensor to set its value from these child scopes, as Python doesn't allow you to overload `=` operators, and also scatters and stores are fine too)

 ```py